kalekdev/uni/semester-1/lineare-algebra/notes.typ

 === Stability
 When calculating the recursive method, the resulting vectors are usually not quite orthogonal due to rounding errors, which becomes worse after each iterative subtraction of projections.

-This can be alleviated by instead projecting the "orthogonaler" $u_k$ at each stage of the iterative subtraction:
+This can be alleviated by instead projecting the "orthogonaler" $u_(k-1)$ at each stage of the iterative subtraction:
 #figure(
   image("images/modified-gram-schmidt.png", width: 40%),
 ) <fig-modified-gram-schmidt>